MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 - Install the Azure Information Protection client (classic) if you need a version of the client that has features that are not yet available with the unified labeling client.
 Your tradeoff is that the labels can't be used on other client platforms and administration using another management portal.

-The latest general availability version of the unified labeling client brings it to close parity in features with the classic client.
-As this gap closes, you can expect new features to be added only to the unified labeling client.
+Currently, the classic client and the unified labeling client don't have parity for their features.
+However, this gap is closing and you can expect new features to be added only to the unified labeling client.
 For this reason, we recommend you deploy the unified labeling client if its current feature set and functionality meet your business requirements.
 If not, or if you have configured labels in the Azure portal that you haven't yet [migrated to the unified labeling store](../configure-policy-migrate-labels.md), use the classic client.

 You can also install both clients in the same environment to support different business requirements, as demonstrated in the following example.
 For this scenario, we recommend you migrate the labels in the Azure portal so that both sets of clients share the same set of labels for ease of administration.